 Welcome to Hospital and Outreach Education

-'The Management Committee, staff and I are delighted to introduce you to the work of our Pupil Referral Unit.
+The Skylark Partnership trustees, local advisory body and staff are delighted to introduce you to the work of our Alternative Provision (AP) Academy.

 We provide personalised learning and support for pupils so that they are enabled to make rapid progress in their learning and emotional well being.
 Our teaching and support helps our pupils successfully transition back to their home school or the next phase in their learning.

 We cannot change our pupil’s past experiences but we can influence their future in restoring their self confidence and self esteem, and giving them the resilience and tools to be able to cope in their chosen educational or vocational destination.
 We firmly believe that all our pupils can achieve, regardless of their personal circumstances and medical or mental health condition.